bygreencn/OCRaptor/README.md

 <a name="SelectDatabase"></a>
 ## Quick Guide

+When you first open OCRaptor, you'll see this screen.
-First of all, you need to add a new document database.
+To get started you need to add a new document database.
 Click on '**Add database**'.
 ![](img/SelectDatabase01-en.png)

 Select an empty folder and name it, then click '**Save**'.